AEADataEditor/replication-template-development/sample-language-report.md

 > Thank you for your replication archive.
 In assessing compliance with our [Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code), we have identified the following issues, which we ask you to address:

+> Due to insufficient time available to the replicator, only a partial replication was completed.
+Thus, the report contains information on data description, identifies whether all tables and figures can be identified in the code, and notes the replication results of the partial replication.

 > The replication package is accepted, pending one issue which can be addressed during copy-editing prior to publication.
 Since this only affects the README/code deposit/online appendix, this requires no further re-submission to Manuscript Central - a note will be added to the openICPSR repo, and publication is contingent on making the change.